On Campus Spaces

 Dining Services Information

-If you have a food allergy, dietary restriction or a need for another accommodation please indicate this on your Medical Authorization and Health History Form by June 2.
+If you have a food allergy, dietary restriction or a need for another accommodation please indicate this on your Medical Authorization and Health History Form by May 30.
 The University’s Dietician will reach out to you directly to offer to discuss your dining options.
 Options could include using an online special meal request system, access to the Allergen Friendly Pantry and guidance navigating the online information and dining halls.
 In addition, temporary dining accommodations can be provided using a Chef's card that is available on request when you swipe into the main dining hall, the Sharpe Refectory (Ratty).
-These cards can be used to request a special meal if you arrive on a weekend and have not yet formally arranged accommodations.
 These cards will enable you to request a meal that is gluten-free or free of the following allergens: shellfish, soy, dairy, nuts, peanuts, eggs, wheat, alcohol and fish.
 The menu options using this card are more limited and a meal is provided once the card is received, so these meals will take some additional time to prepare.

 Lost and Found

 The lost and found is located at the Department of Public Safety 401-863-1663.
-Items of value left behind, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.
+Items of value found, such as jewelry, money and laptop computers will be turned in and students should call the DPS office to retrieve lost items.